 Benchmarking: Types & Categories

-Benchmarking can be internal (comparing performance between different business units or teams) or external (comparing performance with companies in a target industry or across multiple industries).
+Benchmarking can be internal (comparing performance between different business units or teams) or external (comparing performance with companies in a target industry or across multiple sectors).

 - Competitive Benchmarking: direct competitor-to-competitor comparison of a product, service, process, or method.

-- Generic Benchmarking: broadly conceptualizes unconnected business processes or functionality that can be practiced in the same or similar ways despite the industry.
+- Generic Benchmarking: broadly conceptualizes unconnected business processes or functionality in the same or similar ways despite the industry.

 - Internal Benchmarking: comparison of a business process to a similar process with one or more business units inside the organization.